 Some things to look for: When purchasing, look for Amazon Sword Plants with long healthy green leaves.
 And make sure they are free from holes, cracks or brown spots, if possible.
 Also, try to find plants that have a healthy looking and robust root structure.
 Try to avoid plants with discolored or dying leaves.
 If leaves are yellow, brown, or turning clear, it may be best to pass on buying the plant.

-Amazon Sword Plant care is not difficult.
+The good news is Amazon Sword Plant care is not difficult.
 This is one of the reasons why this plant is good for beginners.
 An Amazon Sword can do well in community tank water conditions:

 Aquarium pH: 6.5 – 7.5, and some suggest that pH as low as 6.0 is acceptable.